 Brighton Marina Water Tours, Pontoon 5, West Jetty, Brighton Marina, Brighton, BN2 5UP, tours run by Ross Boat Trips around the harbour plus powerboat rides, 07958 246414 / 07836 262717

-Dotto, Eastbourne’s Mini Train, runs along the seafront, hop on, hop off between Holywell Retreat and Sovereign Harbour, 2016 timetable not yet announced by Stagecoach, 0871 2002233
+Dotto, Eastbourne’s Mini Train, runs along the seafront, hop on, hop off between Holywell Retreat and Sovereign Harbour, end March – beginning of November, 08456 002299

-Eastbourne Kayak and Surf Hire, BN21 4BY, by the Wish Tower, open from 29 April (weekends only in May) until 25 September 2016 depending on weather, book by phone or email or just turn up, 07917 863791
+Eastbourne Kayak and Surf Hire, BN21 4BY, by the Wish Tower, open depending on weather, book by phone or email or just turn up, 07917 863791

 Hove Park Miniature Railway, BN3 7QA, runs approximately every other Saturday afternoon and bank holiday Mon from late March until late October, 2 – 5pm (check track days on website), operated by the Brighton and Hove Society of Miniature Locomotive Engineers.

-Kent & East Sussex Steam Railway, Tenterden, Northiam and Bodiam Stations, vintage steam and historic diesel trains dating from Victorian times, special events including Thomas the Tank Engine days, some train services during half term week February, main season from 25 March – 31 October, 01580 765155/01580 762943 (24 hr talking timetable)
+Kent & East Sussex Steam Railway, Tenterden, Northiam and Bodiam Stations, vintage steam and historic diesel trains dating from Victorian times, special events including Thomas the Tank Engine days, some train services during half term week February, main season from March – October, please check website, 01580 765155/01580 762943 (24 hr talking timetable)

-Lavender Line, Isfield TN22 5XB, preserved railway – travels for a two mile round trip between the village of Isfield and Worth halt near Uckfield.
+Lavender Line, Isfield TN22 5XB, preserved railway – travels for a two-mile round trip between the village of Isfield and Worth halt near Uckfield.
 At Isfield you will find the headquarters of the Lavender line which includes the original Victorian station and signal box.
-Open Sun, bank holidays, some weekdays in the summer and for special events (check public timetable) 11am – 5pm, 01825 750515, Santa Specials at weekends in December.
+Open Sun, bank holidays, some weekdays in the summer and for special events (check public timetable) 11am – 5pm, 01825 750515.

 Sussex Voyages, Gate 3, Lower Quayside, The Waterfront, Sovereign Harbour Marina BN23 5UZ rigid inflatable and power boat trips from Sovereign Harbour, Eastbourne, summer season, 01293 888780

-Volks Electric Railway, Madeira Drive, Brighton, the world’s oldest operating electric railway operates a 15-mins service most days between 25 March to 4 September 2016, 01273 292718
+Volks Electric Railway, Madeira Drive, Brighton, the world’s oldest operating electric railway operates a 15-mins service most days but is closed at present to allow heritage lottery works to take place, planned opening March 2018, please check website for more details, 01273 292718

-Blackstock Farm, Hellingly, playbarn for toddlers – 7yrs.
-Check opening days carefully as Blackstock Farm is now open as an open farm with a small soft play area, 01323 848006
+Blackstock Farm, Hellingly, playbarn for toddlers – 7yrs, Blackstock Farm is open every Sunday as an open farm with a café and small soft play area, grounds open 10am – 3pm, café 9am – 4pm, 01323 848006

 Dino’s, Downs Leisure Centre, Seaford, under 10’s, different areas for different aged children, open 9am – 6pm most days, varying on Mon, check website, 01323 490011